jontybale/http-parser/README.md

 Can by run via ./vendor/bin/phpunit within this directory after completing the composer install.

+# Assumptions

+# Description will be embedded within the DOM, not the <head> meta.
+# Will be returning size in KB (Kilo Bytes)

 # Approach

 Stateless commands which perform each part of the application routine as desired.